MrBadonzi/Camouflaged-Object-Segmentation/README.md

 # Description
 Camouflaged object segmentation is a challenging task in computer vision, since the camouflage strategy works by deceiving the visual perception system of the observer.
-By leveraging a solution that exists in nature, this paper improves segmentation accuracy by emulatinng the natural predation process.
+By leveraging a solution that exists in nature, this paper improves segmentation accuracy by emulating the natural predation process.
 This bio-inspired framework is called Positioning and Focus Network (PFNet).

 # Requirements